dlang-tour/core/public/content/en/basics.md

 The are two types of Arrays in D: **static** and **dynamic** arrays.
 Access to arrays of any kind are *always* bounds checked;
 a failed range check yields a `RangeError` that aborts the application.
-The brave can disable this with `-boundschecks=off` when compiling to squeeze the last cycles out.
+The brave can disable this with the compiler flag `-boundschecks=off` to squeeze the last cycles out of their binary.

 **static** arrays are stored on the *stack* and have a fixed, compile-time known *length*.
 An static array's type includes